GEPD2/encryption_app/README.md

 ![Kivy](https://img.shields.io/badge/Kivy-2.0+-green)

 A multi-algorithm encryption and hashing GUI application built with Python and Kivy, featuring classical ciphers and modern cryptographic hashes.
+There are 2 .py file one is an older version made in python and kivy labuage and the other file is written in pure python.
+All the next update and the upcoming algorithms that are on the way will be applied only to the pure python file!

 ## Features ✨